Wumbobfuscation/Wumbobfuscation/GetProcAddress.md

 ---
 ## Windows OS Internals: Key Concepts
 ### Export Directory
 Within each DLL header is an Export Directory structure.
-The Export Directory is a double-linked list where the function name pointed to in the `AddressOfNames` field points to its Relative Virtual Address (RVA) stored in `AddressOfFunctions` and its ordinal number stored in `AddressOfNameOrdinals`:
+Within the Export Directory, the function name pointed to in the `AddressOfNames` field points to its Relative Virtual Address (RVA) stored in `AddressOfFunctions` and its ordinal number stored in `AddressOfNameOrdinals`:

 ```c++
 typedef struct _IMAGE_EXPORT_DIRECTORY {